 Lower School Traditions

 The childlike spirit in all of us is perhaps best expressed in the beloved traditions of the Lower School.
-Beginning with Friday Sharing Assemblies and October's schoolwide Fall Frolics carnival, our students are immersed in rich experiences throughout the year.
+Beginning with Friday Sharing Assemblies and October's schoolwide Fall Frolics carnival, our students are immersed in rich experiences all year long.

 Friday Sharing Assemblies

-We invite parents to join us for our Friday weekly assemblies, where students come together to showcase their learning, sing, practice speaking, and learn to be an audience.
-This special time to gather and celebrate learning and community dates from our founding in 1904.
+We invite parents to join us for our weekly Friday Sharing Assemblies, where students come together to sing, practice speaking, showcase their studies, and learn to be an audience.
+This special time to gather together and celebrate learning and community dates from our founding in 1904.

-On the Friday before Halloween, we gather in Langstaff Auditorium to share in a musical celebration of the season as all Lower School children perform for friends and families.
+On the Friday before Halloween, we gather in the Langstaff Auditorium to share in a musical celebration of the season as all Lower School children perform for friends and family.
 We endeavor to be very sensitive to our differences while protecting our traditions.

 Kindergarten Halloween Parade